Lihikal/robil_lihi/README.md

 roslaunch robil_lihi bobby.launch
 ```

 A menu will pop up.
-To start the training you should click on "Training".
+To start the training you should click on "Find Path".
 The Q table will be saved in folder "training_xxx" when the episod is done.